siberoloji/siberoloji.github.io/content/en/blog/posts/2024-10-19-ultimate-guide-to-proxmox-cluster-with-ceph-or-zfs.md

 After all nodes have joined successfully, verify that they are visible in the cluster overview.
-You should see all nodes listed under Datacenter &gt; Cluster.
+You should see all nodes listed under Datacenter > Cluster.